dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 Hypothesis testing we've been doing that as scientists for 500 years is that you create a hypothesis you design an experiment you know you get out of the building, you collect some data, and then you do one of three things with that data you either validate the hypothesis, you invalidate it or you modify it and that's what implicitly I was teaching about the Lean Startup method.

+If you're a startup founder you're using customer discovery to fill out essentially a sparse matrix and you're making decisions always on imperfect data and if you're not comfortable doing that you shouldn't be running a startup.
+There's never enough data in a startup for you to make perfect decisions.
+And that's why startups feel chaotic and if it doesn't feel chaotic you're not moving fast enough because you've just turned it into a lifestyle business and if you do that then that's fine but you're not going to scale.

 Quotes
 ===========================